Entropicity/Theory-of-Entropicity-ToE/concepts/README.md

 ---

-This document establishes the **conceptual bedrock** upon which the mathematical formulation of ToE is built.
+This document establishes the **conceptual bedrock** upon which the mathematical formulation of The Theory of Entropicity (ToE) is built.